U.S. Department of Labor YouthBuild

 YouthBuild offers thousands of young people the tools, resources and opportunities they need to punch their ticket to the middle class.
 These federal grants are part of our broader effort to invest in the future of our nation’s youth and help them climb the ladder of opportunity.

 - U.S. Secretary of Labor Thomas E. Perez

 August 6, 2014

 The US Department of Labor receives an annual appropriation from Congress for the federal YouthBuild program, which it operates effectively with close attention to quality, performance outcomes, and community need.
-The federal YouthBuild appropriation for FY15 is 79.7 million dollars.
+The federal YouthBuild appropriation for FY17 is $84.5 million.

 Each YouthBuild program in the United States is operated by an autonomous non-profit or public entity that secures its own funding – a mix of public and private support.
 The US Department of Labor is the primary public funding source.
 YouthBuild USA does not directly run any local programs nor does it participate in the selection of DOL YouthBuild grantees.